 You might already have a suitable brush but if not you can find a wide selection of dog grooming brushes available here (affiliate link)

-This video shows a groomer working (in silence) with the cutest of little puppies.
-I’m sure you will agree the end result is ever so handsome.
+So, in closing, let’s look at a professional at work, clipping a Havanese puppy.
+This video shows the groomer working (in silence) with the cutest of little puppies.
+I’m sure you will agree the end result is ever so adorable.

 Until next time, have fun with your gorgeous Havanese dog, adult or puppy.